AI Oversight and Human Mistakes: Evidence from Centre Court: Introduction

-We structurally estimate a lower bound on the psychological costs being overruled by AI using a model of rational inattentive umpires.
-We employ a two-stage approach in which we use decisions before Hawk-Eye was introduced to recover the perceptual costs of making correct calls, and then decisions after Hawk-Eye was introduced to determine the psychological costs of being overruled by AI.
-The resulting estimates suggest that these psychological costs lead umpires to care twice as much about Type II errors (calling a ball out when in) after the introduction of Hawk-Eye review.
+Our reduced-form estimates suggest that the psychological costs of being overruled by AI led umpires to shift the rate of Type I and II errors they made, but do not indicate the magnitude of these psychological costs.
+To get a sense for this, we structurally estimate a lower bound on the psychological costs of being overruled by AI using a model of attention-constrained umpires.
+In this model, putting in more attention is effortful (cognitively costly) but results in more accurate perception and predictions.
+The umpire trades off these cognitive costs with the psychological costs of incorrect calls and being overruled by AI.
+The umpire has two levers for achieving this balance, and we find supportive evidence of both channels: the umpire can increase their attentional effort and vary the threshold belief at which they call a ball in or out, shifting the fraction of Type I and Type II errors.

-Our results highlight the fact that while introducing an AI device that overrules apparent human mistakes seems promising in principle, especially since it might motivate higher effort from workers, there are two central reasons to approach this with caution.
-First, there is a \textit{free-riding} motive in which the technology can dissuade decision-makers from contributing effort under the belief that important mistakes will be recognized and wiped out by the technology anyway.
-This argument holds more weight in contexts where the decision-maker prioritizes the ultimate outcome over their own performance.
+We employ a two-stage approach to estimate the parameters of this model.
+We first use decisions before Hawk-Eye was introduced to recover the perceptual costs of making correct calls, and we then use decisions after Hawk-Eye was introduced to determine the psychological costs of being overruled by AI.
+The resulting estimates suggest that these psychological costs lead umpires to care 37\% more about Type II errors (calling a ball out when in) after the introduction of Hawk-Eye review.